aquarian247/AquaMind-Frontend/docs/CONTRIBUTING.md

 * **Contract-first** — `api/openapi.yaml` is the single source of truth.
   Run `npm run sync:openapi` to sync with backend and regenerate client.
-* **Hybrid API Strategy** — Use generated ApiService for standard operations; use `authenticatedFetch` only when backend lacks aggregation endpoints (see ADR: API Aggregation Strategy)
+* **Backend-first API Strategy** — Use generated ApiService for ALL operations including aggregations (see ADR: API Aggregation Strategy)
-* **Prefer Generated ApiService** — Always prefer `client/src/api/generated` for contract-first alignment; reserve `authenticatedFetch` for complex aggregations where backend endpoints don't exist
+* **Always Use Generated ApiService** — Use `client/src/api/generated` exclusively for contract-first alignment; server-side aggregation endpoints are now available for all KPI needs
 * **Canonical auth endpoints** —
   `POST /api/token/` and `POST /api/token/refresh/` (optional: `GET /api/v1/users/auth/profile/`).
   _Avoid_ legacy `/api/v1/auth/token/*` or `/api/auth/jwt/*` routes.